raspibo/ibt2/docs/DEVELOPMENT.md

 - /users/:id GET - a single user
 - /users/:id PUT - update a user
 - /users/current GET - information about the currently logged in user
+- /settings GET - get all global settings
+- /settings POST and PUT - add one or more new settings, or update existing ones
 - /login POST - login of a user
 - /logout GET - log the current user out